-Phishing is a process where someone attempts to obtain your confidential information, such as your passwords, your credit card number, your bank account details, or other information protected by the Data Protection Act.
+Phishing is a process when someone attempts to obtain your confidential information, such as your passwords, your credit card number, your bank account details, or other information protected by the Data Protection Act.
 It occurs when an attacker, masquerading as a trusted entity, dupes a victim into opening an email, instant message, or text message.
 The recipient is then tricked into clicking a malicious link, which can lead to the installation of malware.

 Phishing scams in which hackers pose as trusted figures to trick people into handing over passwords are getting increasingly sophisticated and are more and more frequent.